SeCra16/transmit/docs/STATIC_TIMESTAMP.md

 Required NPM: node-timestamp

-Refrence: `var timestamp = require('./lib/timstamp.js')`
+Refrence: `var timestamp = require('./lib/staticTimestamp.js')`

 ### Overview

-This module will return a dynamic timestamp.
-That it will fetch the current time every time a getter is called.
+This module provides a timestamp that is static.
+That is the timestamp is gotten when the object is created.

-Useful if you only want to call the object once and call getters multiple times.
+Useful if you want to get the time at object creation and then get various parts of the timestamp using getters.

-Scroll down to the Usage section for more details.
+Scroll down to the usage section for usage details.

 ### Components

 **NOTE: Output's are listed for your formatting pleasure**

-[Object] Timestamp()
+[Object] StaticTimestamp()

 * Creates a new timestamp object